palpen/ProgrammingNotes/unix/bash.md

         - Good references
             - https://unix.stackexchange.com/a/156010/87545

-7. Search all files in directory that containg a given pattern.
-List the output.
+7. Search all occurence of a given pattern across all files in a directory
-    * `grep -rnw "." -e 'pattern'`
+    * `grep -HirIn "pattern" .`
-    * `-r` is to do a recursive search, `-n` is to display line number in which pattern appears, `-w` to match only complete words
+    * Searches for `pattern` in the current directory.
+    * `H` always shows the filename. `i` makes the pattern case insensitive. `r` searches does a recursive search of the directory. `I` ignores binary files. `n` prints the line number within each file where the pattern was found.

 ## System stuff
 1. Check if drive is mounted: `lsblk`